codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-4-bootstrap-it.md

 </script>

 Does it work?
 No? :D
 I'm sorry.
 That was my bad.
-I've not told you that Bootstrap doesn't have the two helper classes like `bg-trees` and `py-7`.

-For background utilities, Bootstrap only offers colors & gradients.
+I've not told you that Bootstrap doesn't offer the two helper classes like `bg-trees` and `py-7`.
+For padding utilities, Bootstrap offer 5 levels of paddings.
+And for background utilities, Bootstrap only offers colors & gradients.
 We have to define the class `bg-trees` on our own.
-For padding utilities, Bootstrap offer 5 levels of paddings.

 Let's say for vertical padding, they've defined `py-1` to `py-5`.
 The largest padding is `py-5` will add about `50px height` top & bottom paddings to the container.
 But, it's still not large enough to make our background looks beautiful.
 We're gonna define our own helper class `py-7`, too.
 Let's write a few more lines of CSS.

 `CSS code:`
 <script src="https://gist.github.com/codenart/39aaa85719a5a8770983e0fd836b146e.js">